shawn61cp/wincalibre2jellyfin/README.md

-<em>Although the script is complete, the documentation is UNDER CONSTRUCTION...</em>
+<em>Although the script is complete, this documentation is UNDER CONSTRUCTION...</em>
 # wincalibre2jellyfin
 Python script to construct a Jellyfin ebook library from a Calibre library.